OpenLiberty/liberty-tools-vscode/CONTRIBUTING.md

 ### Legal

-In order to make contribution as easy as possible, we follow the same approach as the he [Developer's Certificate of Origin 1.1 (DCO)](https://developercertificate.org/) - that the Linux® Kernel [community](https://elinux.org/Developer_Certificate_Of_Origin) uses to manage code contributions.
+In order to make contribution as easy as possible, we follow the same approach as the [Developer's Certificate of Origin 1.1 (DCO)](https://developercertificate.org/) - that the Linux® Kernel [community](https://elinux.org/Developer_Certificate_Of_Origin) uses to manage code contributions.

 We simply ask that when submitting a pull request for review, the developer must include a sign-off statement in the commit message.